 Lufthansa Technik, the maintenance arm of the German airline Lufthansa, have selected AKCP for warehouse temperature monitoring.
 Deployed in several of their maintenance hubs worldwide.

 In the business of aircraft maintenance time plays a crucial role, and so does the timely supply of the mechanical, consumable and expendable spare parts, thus Lufthansa Technik keeps thousands of part numbers permanently in stock at each of their hubs.
 There are industry regulations regarding the storage of many of these parts.
 There is a wide range of temperature and humidity thresholds for different parts, such as batteries, composites, oils or solvents.
-In order to constantly monitor the storage conditions AKCP technology has been deployed.
+In order to constantly monitor the warehouse temperature, AKCP technology has been deployed.

-After the initial installation at their German warehouses, Lufthansa Technik have begun the installation at their other global locations.
+After the initial installation at their German warehouses, Lufthansa Technik has begun the installation at their other global locations.
 Sofia (Bulgaria) has already been installed, and now Aguadilla (Puerto Rico), Budapest (Hungary) and Shannon (Ireland) are to follow with similar setups at each, ensuring the warehouse teams have all the information they need to ensure the safe storage of aircraft materials.